-Leukoplakia may be a precursor or an early symptom of a malignant change (laryngeal cancer).
+Leukoplakia may be a precursor or an early sign of malignant change (e.g., laryngeal cancer).
 Leukoplakia is often reflexively equated with the presence of dysplasia, which must be histologically clarified or at least closely monitored.

 In addition to dysplasia, the differential diagnosis of leukoplakia may include biofilm formation, fungal infection, or superficial scarring.
-White deposits may also occur after the use of asthma sprays containing cortisone (SIL: Steroid Inhaled Laryngitis).
+White deposits may also occur after using asthma sprays containing cortisone (SIL: Steroid Inhaled Laryngitis).

 Leukoplakia may recur after surgical removal.
 Especially in these cases, a new and helpful alternative to repeated surgical ablation is photoangiolytic laser treatment with the KTP laser or the Blue laser.